The Healing Power of Telling Your Story

 Related: Recognizing Emotional Suppression and Patterns of Abuse to Heal

-Examples of storytelling catharsis
+Examples of Storytelling Catharsis

 Let’s go behind the scenes for a minute with the Human Amplified podcast, formerly the On Being Human podcast.
 For now, this is where we primarily focus on personal storytelling in this community, so we’re seeing the benefits with guests.